 Adblock Bristol is working towards a city that celebrates its creativity and independence, where residents have a say in what they see in the city’s streets and other public spaces.
 We oppose billboards and other corporate outdoor advertising, and promote a visual environment which reflects the unique identity of our city, the values of local communities and the local economy.

 There are many opportunities to get involved in our volunteer-led projects, from community arts to lobbying for policy change.
 Come along to our next monthly meeting or email us to find out more.

-Adblock Bristol also has a podcast, Message Recall, available on Spotify, Apple Podcasts and Simplecast.
+Adblock Bristol also has a (now retired) podcast, Message Recall, also available on Spotify, Apple Podcasts and Simplecast.

 Latest Blog Posts